 Concerns or incidents of harassment, intimidation, bullying, or stalking should be reported immediately to a Security Officer, professional staff in Residential Life, the Director of Community Standards, Assistant VP for Residence Life and Student Engagement, or the Dean of Student Affairs.
-Depending upon the severity, incidents may be referred to a Judicial Officer or the Judicial Review Board.
+Depending upon the severity and nature of the incident, incidents may be referred to a Judicial Officer, Judicial Review Board, or Title IX Coordinator.

-If the Dean of Student Affairs or designee determines that a threat is posed to the victim by the close proximity or the threat of interaction with an accused student, then a "campus restraining order" may be issued.
+If the Dean of Student Affairs or designee determines that a threat is posed to the victim by the close proximity or the threat of interaction with an accused student, then a "campus no contact" may be issued based on the severity and nature of the incident.